 Meghann Presley came to Fostering Hope through a circuitous route.
 She and her husband attended A Future and a Hope several years ago, and after much discussion and prayer, they (along with their three children) became a licensed foster family.
 Her experience on church staff for many years, most recently as the Director of Children’s Ministry for her home church, combined with her hands-on knowledge of TBRI practices through fostering, has equipped her well to provide support to the Fostering Hope team and to focus on ministry development with each of our partner churches.

-Mallory is the newest member of the Fostering Hope team, having joined in August 2020.
-She started as an intern with Fostering Hope in Summer 2019 and is thrilled to be re-joining the team as the Communications Coordinator.
-Mallory is finishing up her degree at Mays Business School at Texas A&M University and will be graduating in December 2020 with a Bachelor’s in Marketing and Communications, as well as a certificate in Nonprofit and Social Innovation.
+Mallory started as an intern with Fostering Hope in Summer 2019 and is thrilled to be re-joining the team as the Communications Coordinator.
+She is finishing up her degree at Mays Business School at Texas A&M University and will be graduating in December 2020 with a Bachelor’s in Marketing and Communications, as well as a certificate in Nonprofit and Social Innovation.
 A proud sister to two adopted brothers, Mallory has experienced life as a foster/adoptive sibling since a young age.
 Her professional experience includes internships in varying business roles with two local Austin nonprofits and one international nonprofit.